frctl/fractal-docs/docs/guide/components/README.md

 Compound components allow you to group associated files (such as asset files, tests, READMEs etc) along with your primary component files.

-The simplest compound component consists of a directory containing a single ~@TODOLINK @views', 'view template') }}.
+The simplest compound component consists of a directory containing a single [view template](../core-concepts/view-templates.html).
 The name of this view file **must** match the name of the directory.
 A 'block quote' component might therefore look like this:

 ```
 ├── components